falkopingskommun/swiper-plugin/README.md

-# swiper
+# Swiper

+Swiper plugin can be used to compare two different views in Origo.

 ## To use the plugin

-In the Origo project index.html import swiper component Declare circleRadius to the size of the circle layer.
+In the Origo project index.html import swiper component

 ```html
 <!--Add in header-->